Dealing with Kitten Diarrhea: Causes, Symptoms, Treatment, and Prevention

 • Avoidance of cow’s milk: Refrain from giving your kitten cow's milk, as many kittens lack the enzyme required to digest lactose, which can result in diarrhea.

-• Keep your kitten indoors: Kittens who spend time outdoors are at an increased risk for internal parasites or ingestion of inappropriate food or plants, which could lead to diarrhea.
+• Keep your kitten indoors: Kittens who spend time outdoors are at an increased risk for internal parasites, contracting viral diseases from other cats, or ingestion of inappropriate food or plants, which could lead to diarrhea.

 Caring for a kitten with diarrhea might be a messy affair, but with knowledge, vigilance and lots of love, you'll have your fluffy companion back to their playful, purring self in no time!